-The development of a new robotic device may provide the necessary hand functionality for children with hemiplegic CP.
+The development of a new robotic device may provide the necessary hand functionality for children with hemiplegic Cerebral Palsy.
 The device helps children with their muscle movements through the use of small motors placed over the joints of the hands.
 These motors (or actuators) provide children with sensory and visual feedback.
 This particular device is called the Isolated Orthosis for Thumb Actuation (IOTA for short).

 The idea for IOTA was the product of conversations between the developers and two orthopedic surgeons about the rarity of robotic systems for the hand, especially those designed specifically for children.
 As they began the project, the team realized it was extremely challenging to build robotic systems for the human hand.